About

 Hello!
 I am Zhijie Chen.

-I am currently a sophomore undergraduate at the School of Artificial Intelligence, Shanghai Jiao Tong University.
-I am planning to pursue a minor in mathematics over the next few years.
+I am currently a junior undergraduate at the School of Artificial Intelligence, Shanghai Jiao Tong University.
+I have joined the Machine Vision and Intelligence Group (MVIG), advised by Prof. Cewu Lu (卢策吾) and Prof. Chuan Wen (汶川).

-While my major is in artificial intelligence, I am enthusiastic about mathematics.
-I am particularly interested in the underlying structure of things — the rigor of logical reasoning, the intuition behind formal proofs, and the interconnections between theories.
+While my major is in artificial intelligence, I am enthusiastic about mathematics and theoretical computer science.
+I am particularly interested in the underlying structure of things — the rigor of logical reasoning, the ideas behind formal proofs, and the interconnections between theories.
 This persistent pursuit of clarity and precision often leads me toward abstract thinking and precise formalism, which I find both challenging and rewarding.

 About This Website

-As noted in the sidebar, this website hosts a collection of my random thoughts on mathematics and artificial intelligence.
+As noted in the sidebar, this website hosts my thoughts on mathematics, theoretical computer science, and artificial intelligence.
 I decided to start this blog for two main reasons.
 The first is to share my knowledge and thoughts with those who may find them helpful.
-The second is to translate my abstract, flowing thoughts into tangible outputs, thereby deepening my understanding in the process.
+The second is to translate my abstract ideas into tangible outputs, thereby deepening my understanding in the process.
 Although it is really time-consuming, I consider the effort worthwhile.

 As for the construction of this website, I might consider writing a separate post about it.
 Basically, I use Jekyll Chirpy with GitHub Pages and make several customizations, including changing the font to Charter and designing environments for theorems.